ThomasKoppensteiner/bdv-d3-project/README.md

 Open [http://localhost:8000](http://localhost:8000) to explore the project.

 ## Disclaimer
 This is a study project.
 Although we worked conscientious the shown data might be inconsistent or wrong.
-Please do not rely on the it.
+Please do not rely on it.